FRONTERA ALLOCATION SUBMISSION GUIDELINES

 Demonstrated need for a large scale resource.

 Proposals that are deemed competitive by the project advisory board are then reviewed by the project team for technical feasibility (i.e, can the project be implemented in the Frontera environment?) and for the availability of time on the resource.
+Frontera allocations are highly competitive, and the highest ranked proposals are awarded as close to their requested amount as possible depending on availability.
+Accordingly, lower ranked proposals will be reduced significantly.
 Recommended proposals will then be sent to NSF for final approval.

 Every effort is made to avoid conflicts of interest.
 Reviewers are not allowed to review or be present for the discussion of requests from their home institution, former students, postdocs, advisors, or current and recent collaborators.
 If in the opinion of a PI, a certain individual has a conflict of interest, the PI may request that the individual not act as reviewer on their request.
 All reviews remain confidential, and are made available only to: The PI and Co-PIs submitting the request, assigned reviewers from the Advisory Committee, project staff involved in the allocation review process, and NSF program officers for the project.